 #1) Automatically displays the correct consent requirement based on the visitor’s location

-With a consent management platform, there is no need to think about the varying laws in countries.
+With a consent management platform, there is no need to consider the varying laws in countries.
 Instead, a CMP takes care of the different customer data and privacy requirements based on the location of visitors.

 It is an easy-to-use data privacy platform that helps in reducing the risk of non-compliance with the law by automatically checking for consent requirements on all your websites based on geolocation data.